gneu77/rx-signals/docs/rx-signals_start.md

 In _rx-signals_, a behavior is an _RxJs_-observable that always has the current value when subscribed.
 Behaviors represent observed state, either being root-state or derived-state.
 In addition to this definition, _rx-signals_-behaviors
-1. root-state-behaviors are non-lazy and derived-state-behaviors are lazy
+1. are non-lazy in case of root-state-behaviors and are lazy in case of derived-state-behaviors
     1. Non-lazy behaviors are subscribed by the store itself as soon as you add a corresponding behavior-source to the store.
     1. Lazy behaviors will **not** be subscribed by the store itself, as long as there are no subscribers.
 1. <a name="distinct_pipe"></a> always behave as if piped with `distinctUntilChanged()` and `shareReplay(1)`.
 (However, internally they do **not** use `shareReplay(1)` and thus, there is **no** risk of the memory-leaks that are possible with `shareReplay` (or were possible at least in _RxJs < 7.0_).)